Islandora/documentation/docs/user-documentation/iiif.md

   If you want to see the raw output of the IIIF API implementations in Islandora 8, visit a node that is displaying the OpenSeadragon viewer (doesn't matter if its a single image or a paged content node like a book), and tack "manifest" onto the end of the URL, like `http://myrepo.org/node/23/manifest` and hit enter.
 You will see the raw JSON that IIIF-compliant viewers use to render the content.

   The really neat thing is, IIIF-compliant viewers don't need to be embedded in Islandora websites.
 If a viewer on another website knows the URL of a IIIF manifest like the ones that Islandora can produce, that viewer can display the content described in the manifest.
-Some implementations of IIIF viewers tha show off the potential to combine content from multiple IIIF servers include:
+Some implementations of IIIF viewers that show off the potential to combine content from multiple IIIF servers include:

   * [The Biblissima Project](http://demos.biblissima-condorcet.fr/mirador/) - brings together related content from different repositories.
   * [diva.js](https://ddmal.music.mcgill.ca/diva.js/try/iiif-external.html) - select a source from the drop-down list at the top.